hashicorp-dev-advocates/workshop-spring-vault/instruqt/06-dynamic-secrets-enable-database-secrets-engine/assignment.md

 You can find the details in this documentation: https://developer.hashicorp.com/vault/docs/secrets/databases.

 > [!NOTE]
 > You need to enable the engine at the path `database`.
-This requires defining the path.

 <details>
 <summary><b>Solution</b></summary>